marcostrullato/tensorflow/README.md

-Some time ago I wanted to try tensorflow, but I hit [this](https://github.com/tensorflow/tensorflow/issues/17411) issue.
+Some time ago I wanted to try tensorflow with python3, but I hit [this](https://github.com/tensorflow/tensorflow/issues/17411) issue.
 Basically my workstation is quite old and the cpu doesn't support AVX instructions, required by recent tensorflow versions.

 Importing tensorflow gave me: